voucherifyio/voucherify-java-sdk/docs/LoyaltiesPointsExpirationExportCreateResponseBody.md

 # LoyaltiesPointsExpirationExportCreateResponseBody

-This is an object representing an export of points expirations.
+Object representing an export of points expirations.

 ## Properties